strimzi/strimzi-kafka-oauth/README.md

 Both authentication and authorization configuration specific to Strimzi Kafka OAuth can also be set as ENV vars, or as Java system properties.
 The limitation here is that authentication configuration specified in this manner can not be listener-scoped.

-### Configuring the Kafka Broker authentication

-There are several steps to configuring the Kafka Broker:
+There are several steps to configuring the Kafka broker, as outlined in this section.

-#### Configuring the listeners
+### Configuring the listeners

 In order to configure Strimzi Kafka OAuth for the listener, you first need to enable SASL security for the listener, and enable SASL/OAUTHBEARER mechanism.